Family History >

 China known as the Burma Road.
 With the American fleet crippled at

-Pearl Harbor six months earlier, the outlook for the Allies that day was
+Pearl Harbor five months earlier, the outlook for the Allies that day was

 Above: Men evacuating the "Lady